 Based on this analysis, interfaces can be refactored and the application logic can be redesigned to reduce the number of remote calls.
 Possible approaches are to combine the logic of several methods or the usage of data container where before several calls were required for passing around objects.
 The creation of data locality also helps to reduce remote calls as data is available where it is needed.
 Especially when data is read, the usage of caches can massively improve performance and scalability.
 It is essential to already consider service distribution and the implied communication early in software design if it is or will become a requirement.

 Anti Pattern: Big Messages

-In one real world case we ran into serialisation overhead of 98 percent.
+In one real world case we ran into serialization overhead of 98 percent.
 How come?
 The interface of an authentication services required a user object for authorization.
 This object not only contained the required username and password information, but many other fields with references to other data relevant for other use cases.
 Standard SOAP serialization consequently created messages with multiple kilobytes of data.
 This data had to be parsed by the service and mapped to the user object structure, resulting in massive CPU and memory usage.
 The solution was more than obvious.
 The interface got refactored to only require the user ID and the password.
 So besides choosing the right remoting technology, message content design is essential to build well performing and scalable applications.
-Very often the nice generic object that fits perfectly into the design comes with a high performance penalty.
+Very often the nice generic object that fits perfectly into the design comes with a high-performance penalty.